Table of Contents

 7.1 Gravity Flow System

-These tanks then feed the faucet that stands inside the coronary heart of the community.
+These tanks then feed the faucet inside the community’s coronary heart.
 In the strength of gravity manner, there may be no want for high-priced pumps, so the general prices are low.

 7.2 Pumping System

-Pumping structures are typically composed of 1 or a couple of centrifugal pumps placed in parallel.
+Pumping structures typically comprise one or a couple of centrifugal pumps placed in parallel.

-Early PV pumping structures used constant velocity pumps pushed via way of means of electric powered motors, and their layout and control turned appreciably simpler.
+Early PV pumping structures used constant velocity pumps pushed via electric-powered motors, and their layout and control turned appreciably simpler.

 7.3 Dual System